AI assistant integration (MCP)

 What MCP is, in one paragraph

 Model Context Protocol (MCP) is an open standard for connecting AI assistants to external tools and data.
-An MCP client (your assistant) speaks a small JSON-RPC protocol to an MCP server (Overshow), and the server exposes a list of tools the assistant can call, with typed inputs and outputs.
-Think of it as a well-defined bridge between a chat interface and a data source, replacing ad-hoc copy-paste or custom plugins with a consistent, auditable contract.
+An assistant connects to Overshow and is offered a set of tools it can call to retrieve your local context.
+Think of it as a well-defined bridge between a chat interface and a data source, replacing ad-hoc copy-paste with a consistent, auditable contract.

-For Overshow, MCP means your assistant can search your captures, answer questions grounded in your own history, review meetings, and inspect the capture pipeline, all without Overshow itself needing a chat UI for that particular assistant.
+For Overshow, this means an assistant could search your captures, answer questions grounded in your own history, and review meetings, all without Overshow itself needing a chat UI for that particular assistant.

 Compared with pasting large raw exports into a chat, tools return bounded, filterable snippets (time range, app, speaker, meeting, and so on), so assistants spend fewer tokens on noise and more on answering your question.